Program Pathway

 Summer Program at Cornell Tech

-Milstein Scholars take one course from a list of approved courses that study the social, cultural, economic, environmental, physical and psychological impact of technology and/or explore concepts of design thinking, research methods, and community engaged project work.
+Sophomore Milstein Scholars are encouraged to take a Milstein Elective from a curated list of courses that study the social, cultural, economic, environmental, physical and psychological impact of technology and/or explore concepts of design thinking, research methods, and community engaged project work.
 This course selection should align with each scholar's area of interest.
-Required.
+Optional.
 3-4 Credits.
 (Students may petition to add a relevant course to satisfy this requirement.)

-The Junior Project (AS 3200): Milstein Scholars undertake a year-long, independent study to deepen their understanding of the issues, topics, and technologies that interest them.
+Juniors in the Milstein Program enroll in AS 3200: Milstein Junior Project for 1 credit in the Fall and for 3 credits in the Spring.
+This year-long independent study will deepen their understanding of the issues, topics, and technologies that interest them.
 What form these projects take -- research essay, video art, app development, etc. -- is up to the Scholar and their collaborators.
-Working with a faculty mentor in the field, juniors define and scope their projects in the fall and execute in the spring semester.
+Students may propose taking this course as an independent study in their major instead of taking AS 3200.
+Students may also propose working in collaborative teams with other Milstein scholars.
 This course culminates with the Milstein Expo in May.
-Required.
-Credit: Fall – 1 credit; Spring: 3-4 independent study credits

-Scholars become mentors through three commitments: serve as guests in the First Year Advising Seminar and the Junior Project course; design a public panel on summer internships; participate in an M Studio event to reflect on the outcomes of their Junior Summer Research Fellowships.
+Senior Milstein Scholars are encouraged to become mentors in the program and may be asked to serve as guests in the First Year Advising Seminar and the Junior Project course; participate in a public panel on summer internships; participate in an M Studio event to reflect on the outcomes of their Junior Summer Research Fellowships.

 Suggested Clubs